Rubicker/evantian.me/src/pages/how-styled-component-works/index.md

 Let's walk through [the repo of styled-component](https://github.com/styled-components/styled-components) and learn something from it!

-Note: to make things clear and easy to understand, I'll skip some unneccesary code that not related this article like code about React-Native, SSR and Babel plugins etc.
+Note: to make things easier to understand, I'll skip some unneccesary code that not related this article like code about React-Native, SSR and Babel plugins etc.

 Start from styled constructor: